MassDotMoney/nested-ledger-plugin/README.md

 It is important to git pull the nanos-secure-sdk and nanox-secure-sdk to successfully build the ethereum-app and the plugin.

-*Note: At this time, the sdk's need to be pulled every time you launch the docker image.*

-To be able to print while debugging, you must comment the macro `#define PRINTF(...)` in line 126 in `/opt/*-secure-sdk/include/os.h`.
+To be able to print while debugging, comment the macro `#define PRINTF(...)` in line 126 in `/opt/*-secure-sdk/include/os.h`.

-*Note: You must uncomment it when the plugin is ready for deployment.*
+*Note: Uncomment it when the plugin is ready for deployment.*

 Find more info about `PRINTF` and debugging [here](https://developers.ledger.com/docs/nano-app/debug/#printf-macro).